appostolov/tool4e/README.md

 License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the AGPL-3.0 License - see the LICENSE.md file for details